Mount Lassen as seen from the south side near the visitors center.

 Mount Shasta and Red Bluff

-We didn’t really visit Mount Shasta.
-We only have one picture, one week after we took this picture, a huge snowstorm covered the mountain with snow.
-We were going to stop at Shasta Lake on our way south but instead stopped at Red Bluff.
-When we drove by, Shasta Lake was so empty that it was depressing to look at.
+We didn’t visit Mount Shasta.
+We only have one picture; one week after we took this picture, a huge snowstorm covered the mountain with snow.
+We would stop at Shasta Lake on our way south but instead stopped at Red Bluff.
+Shasta Lake was so empty that looking at it when we drove by was depressing.
 The lake was less than 30% full, now after the rains, and after the melt of the surrounding snowpack Lake Shasta is expected to be full by June.
-This year (2023) would be a good year to visit Lake Shasta.
+This year (2023) would be an excellent year to visit Lake Shasta.

 Mount Shasta at the end of October right before the first snowfall of the season.